Parenthood

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Gil Buckman struggles at his son Kevin's baseball game, anxiously trying to be the perfect supportive father while juggling family chaos and his own insecurities about parenting..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+Structural examination shows that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 15 minutes when Gil is called to school where he learns Kevin needs therapy due to emotional problems.
 The school counselor recommends special education, shattering Gil's vision of being a perfect father and forcing him to confront his parenting failures..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.